Mato1111/archguide/README.md

 # archguide
-An Arch Linux KDE Plasma guide that im setting up for a friend
+An Arch Linux KDE Plasma guide that im setting up for a friend.
+This is not meant for the public.